paolapog/paolapog/README.md

 ## I'm a curious Developer, thirsty to learn something new

 - 📚 I'm currently breaking my head with Algorithms and Data Structures
-- 🔥 I'm contributing to open source projects (UI libraries mainly)
+- 🔥 I'm contributing to open source projects (mainly UI Libraries and documentation)
 - 👩‍🎓 I'm an achievement oriented person
 - 🥅 Long term goals: master (aka be *really really good at*) front end technologies
 - 🏝️ When I'm not coding...
 I'm travelling around the world, doing sports, playing theatre, reading some articles or spending time with my dearest people